 Excerpt from policy: The mix of buildings being treated.
 This could include breakdowns between public housing, subsidized housing and unsubsidized housing; the type/size of buildings.

-Utilizing a spreadsheet [link to be added], Program Administrators will report the number of projects, buildings and units participating in IQ multi-family EE programs in the following building categories:
+Utilizing a spreadsheet [link to be added], Program Administrators will report the number of buildings and units participating in IQ multi-family EE programs in the following building categories:

 Public housing (meaning housing where the government owns or rents an apartment)